bvibber/wasmosis/README.md

 The cap returned as a return value is "caller-owned" so you must call `cap_release` when you're done with it -- even if it's a boxed integer, you need to release the index so it can be reused.

 Note that ports don't need to validate a class_ref as the callback function's address serves this purpose implicitly.

+When done with it, use `cap_revoke` to invalidate the callback.
+This can be done within the handler function to enforce call-once semantics.

 # ABI